 And it was a crazy leap, but we made it, blindly and with all the optimism of two kids who have never run a business before.
 I say this all the time to everyone who asks about starting a business: if I had known about all the work, risks, costs, struggles, time, hustle, constant uncertainty, and effort it takes to run a small business, I would probably would’ve looked at Jon and laughed when he suggested it.

-That being said, I couldn’t imagine any other life, and I also couldn’t imagine life without all these people – customers, vendors, artists and creatives, friends in the industry, that I’ve met through this community of fountain pen users.
+That being said, I couldn’t imagine any other life, and I also couldn’t imagine life without all these people – customers, vendors, artists and creatives, friends in the industry, and of course our team, that I’ve met through this community of fountain pen users.

 And so!
 We’re doing a giveaway here on the blog, which we haven’t done in ages (sorry!).